shagabutdinov/dbipcom-import/readme.md

 2. Extract archive
 3. Clone this repository or download import.sql file.
 4. Put path to ips into very first line of scripts
+5. Adapt script on your own need
-5. Run script with mysql -u USER -r DATABASE -p < import.sql
+6. Run script with mysql -u USER -r DATABASE -p < import.sql